Haolag/dareyio-pbl/Project15/project15.md

 ### Step 5.2
 - Create two config files (one for tooling, one for wordpress) for the nginx load balancer and add to a github repo so you can pull the config during a scale out
-- The tooling config file should contain the following settings:
+- The tooling configuration files should contain the following settings:
   ```
   server {
     server_name tooling.domain.com; # company tooling site